Fermionic Matrix Product Operators and Topological Phases of Matter: Fermionic Matrix Product Operators

-with $\gr{\alpha} + \gr{i} + \gr{j} + \gr{\beta} = 0 \mod 2$.
-Round kets indicate virtual indices of the MPO.
-To close an MPO with periodic boundary conditions in a translationally invariant way requires a supertrace, generalizing the usual trace used in the bosonic case.
+Closing an MPO with periodic boundary conditions gives rise to a translation invariant even fermion operator.
+On the virtual level, this results in a supertrace, generalizing the usual trace used in the bosonic case